CBO describes how it will operate if there is a government shutdown.

-The federal budget deficit was $782 billion in fiscal year 2018, CBO estimates, $116 billion more than the shortfall recorded in fiscal year 2017.
+The federal budget deficit was $1.5 trillion in the first 11 months of fiscal year 2023, CBO estimates—$0.6 trillion more than the shortfall recorded during the same period last year.

 CBO Director Phillip Swagel discusses his most recent presentations on the U.S. economic and fiscal outlook.